The Exploding Dots story comes in 12 short-and-swift explorations

 Or

-You can just conduct your own classroom experience using nothing but a chalkboard following what you see in the videos, or what you see in this brand new classroom guide or in its accompanying YouTube playlist.
+You can just conduct your own classroom experience using nothing but a chalkboard following what you see in the videos, or what you see in this middle-school classroom-tested classroom guide or in its accompanying YouTube playlist.

 Here we introduce and interact with a mysterious machine that sets the scene for the entire Exploding Dots story and a transformational mindset for mathematics.